starlin1803/Laos_System/README.md

-# LAOS: Structured Documentation for Ophthalmology Day Surgery
+# LAOS: LLM-based Auxiliary Ophthalmic System

 This repository provides a configurable end-to-end pipeline that converts clinical speech/text notes into structured JSON documents for:
-- Admission (admission)
+- Admission
-- Surgery (surgery)
+- Surgery
-- Discharge summary (discharge)
+- Discharge summary

 Key features
 - Config-driven: only keep the `--config` CLI flag; all details are specified in `configs/*.yaml`.